Editor’s note: This story makes reference to suicide. If you or someone you know is struggling to cope, call the Suicide and Crisis Helpline at 988.

 The restaurant’s final design includes silver standard-height and bar-height tables and chairs.
 A black and white motif wall and blue-themed art pieces decorate the restaurant’s interior.

 SkyView Twenty Two officially opened to the public on Jan.
 14, 2023.

 “One of the guys in corporate, last week, told her he sees us in more stores,” Terrence said.

 The couple said they would be open to establishing a franchise but want to get through their first year of having a physical location.

 But, Sharnette said, her dream is to have a restaurant somewhere on a rooftop, overlooking the Charlotte skyline.

-For now, Terrence works a the Belmont restaurant full-time, managing operations.
+For now, Terrence works at the restaurant full-time, managing operations.
 Sharnette, still working part-time at FedEx, plans to transition in 2024.